clairedriedger/cd/_posts/2025-04-15-anothertramp.md

 <br>

 <br>
-After some trial and error, I got registered for a Concordia summer course, so that's the second half of my summer somewhat sorted... it's a bit strange to start thinking about coming home eventually.
-I have also been working on booking my plane tickets home this week, but I am still in denial about having to leave.
+It's a bit strange to start thinking about coming home eventually.
+I have been working on booking my plane tickets home this week, but I am still in denial about having to leave.
 Next week's post won't arrive until at least April 29th ish, because I am leaving for a 10+ day trip for mid-semester break in one hour.
 Until then, I hope everybody has a lovely life.
 I will miss you all, my dearests.
 You's make my life go 'round.